MasoniteFramework/docs/security/encryption.md

     $ craft key

 This will generate a new key in your terminal which you can copy and paste into your `.env` file.
 Your `config/application.py` file uses this environment variable to set the `KEY` configuration setting.

+Additionally you can pass the `--store` flag which will automatically set the `KEY=` value in your `.env` file for you:

+    $ craft key --store

 **Remember to not share this secret key as a loss of this key could lead to someone being able to decrypt any cookies set by your application.
 If you find that your secret key is compromised, just generate a new key.**